 An exhibition design company must be experienced in calculating wind load and fabricating art installations that will be structurally sound and secure in any conditions.

-Critical decisions must be made throughout the process – from material choices, to fabrication methods, to proper use of anchors and other installation techniques.
-The best exhibition design companies will also help coordinate with local inspectors and insurance companies to ensure safe installation of an outdoor art exhibit.
+Critical decisions must be made throughout the process – from material choices to fabrication methods to the proper use of anchors and other installation techniques.
+The best exhibition design companies will also help coordinate with local inspectors and insurance companies to ensure the safe installation of an outdoor art exhibit.

 Planning for wind, weather and safety is critical for outdoor art installations like this sculpture produced for Shedd Aquarium.